oceancleanupfounder

 A way to remove trillions of pieces of plastic polluting Earth’s oceans, in 5 years rather than 79,000 years.

 Long, specially designed floating barriers let the ocean currents divert the plastic.
+(An application of new technical capability.)

-Value Proposed A compelling possibility for for realizing a marine environment that is safer, cleaner, and more fruitful.
+Value Proposed A compelling possibility for realizing a marine environment that is safer, cleaner, and more fruitful.

 Resources that Offering Makes More Of i.
 Ocean currents — natural movement concentrates location of plastic pollution.